 The service nodes and registration nodes must all be routable between each other.
-The L3 fabric on Cumulus Linux can either be BGP or OSPF.
+The layer 3 fabric on Cumulus Linux can either be BGP or OSPF.
 In this example, OSPF is used to demonstrate full reachability.

 Here is the FRRouting configuration using OSPF:

 In this example, the servers are running Ubuntu 14.04.
-A trunk must be mapped from server1 and server2 to the respective switch.
-In Ubuntu this is done with subinterfaces.
+You must map a trunk from server1 and server2 to the respective switch.
+In Ubuntu, this is done with subinterfaces.

 Service Node Configuration